dibs-project/dibs/doc/developer.md

 To set up the test environment, copy `test.default.properties` to `test.properties` and customize it to your needs.

-HUB needs a PostgreSQL-Database for testing.
-By default we assume that there is a local Database named "hub_test". `README.md` describes how to set up a local Database.
+dibs needs a PostgreSQL-Database for testing.
+By default we assume that there is a local Database named "dibs_test". `README.md` describes how to set up a local Database.

 To test the connection to DoSV we use integration tests.
 In order to run those, you need to create an account on the test portal of Hochschulstart and set BID and BAN in `test.properties`.

-Testing HUB
+Testing dibs
 -----------

 To run all tests: